 He proactively shared business metrics and reports, such as detailed churn reports and clean customer data.
 The preparedness and responsiveness of the CEO and the rest of the team showed that they understand their business and have a clear idea of how they planned to use the funds to scale.

 Preuss joined Lighter’s Chief Investment Officer, Allen Johnson, for a recent webinar in which they compared notes about VC funding and debt financing and talked about the best way to prepare for a funding search.
-They also highlighted the importance of finding the right funding partner — a huge consideration that’s often overlooked in the funding process.
+They also highlighted the importance of finding the right partner — a huge consideration that founders often overlook in a debt funding search.

 Key Takeaways